Eradication is the incident-response phase focused on removing the active cause of an incident and closing the foothold it used.

 Eradication is the incident-response phase focused on removing the malicious presence or immediate cause of the incident.
 In plain language, it means the organization has moved past the first stop-the-bleeding phase and is now working to get the active problem out of the environment.

-Eradication matters because containing an incident does not mean it is gone.
-A compromised account may remain valid, malicious artifacts may still exist, or the same risky access path may remain available unless the organization removes the root issue.
+Eradication matters because containment does not mean the incident is gone.
+A compromised account may remain valid, malicious artifacts may still exist, or the same risky access path may still be available unless the organization removes the underlying cause.

 It also matters because incomplete cleanup often leads to repeat incidents.
 If the active cause is not removed, the organization may restore service only to find the same problem returning.